mathieu-benoit/acm-workshop/content/whereami/deploy-network-policies.md

 echo -e "https://${WHERE_AMI_INGRESS_GATEWAY_HOST_NAME}"
 ```

-You should still have the Whereami app working successfully.
+You should receive the error: `RBAC: access denied`.
+This is because the default deny-all `AuthorizationPolicy` has been applied to the entire mesh.
+In the next section you will apply a fine granular `AuthorizationPolicy` for the Whereami app in order to get it working.